48 Things To Do In Tucson When It’s Too Hot!

 Location: 6230 E. Speedway Blvd, 3733 W. Ina Rd., & 3330 E. Speedway Blvd.

 Wet N’ Wild features the only water coaster (so much fun!) and the longest most relaxing lazy river.
 The lazy river is so lush and shady with a really attractive theme.
-Sunplash in Mesa has a huge wave pool and lots of fun slides, plus they offer special night hours at reduced pricing.
+Sunsplash in Mesa has a huge wave pool and lots of fun slides, plus they offer special night hours at reduced pricing.
 Both parks often offer deals through Groupon and Wet N’Wild offers special summer rates for Tucson residents!
 And if you are looking for more to do in Phoenix during the summer season, here’s 19 things to do when it’s too hot in Phoenix.

 Location: Sunsplash (155 W Hampton Ave, Mesa), Wet N’Wild (4243 W Pinnacle Peak Rd, Glendale)

-Mercado San Agustin, a cozy little public market near downtown Tucson, offers of the city’s most attractive outdoor dining spaces.
+Mercado San Agustin, a cozy little public market near downtown Tucson, offers one of the city’s most attractive outdoor dining spaces.
 Because its’ so shady, it is one of the few places you can sit outside for breakfast during the summer season.
 Really, who wants to sit cramped up in stuffy indoor spaces all summer long?
-However, keep in mind that you should get here as early as possible as the temps begin to crawl up in that unbearable range by 10am or so.
+However, keep in mind that you should get here as early as possible as the temps begin to crawl up to that unbearable range by 9am or so.

 At Mercado, you’ll find a number of authentic Mexican bakeries, a few restaurants, and an excellent local coffee shop.
 Grab a fresh brewed cup of delicious coffee at Presta and wait in line at Seis for the best breakfast tacos in town (the wait is worth it).
 Sit back, relax and enjoy breakfast in this mini tree covered oasis in the heart of the city.